ExIntercept/PesScraper/README.md

 # PesScraper

 ## Overview
 PesScraper is a Python script designed to scrape data of PES University students based on specified parameters such as campus, branch, join date, and a range of student SRNs.
 The scraped data includes student names, PRNs, sections, and semesters.
 The information is then saved in a CSV file for easy analysis and reference.
-It uses the PESU "Know your class and Section to do so."
+It uses the PESU "Know your class and Section" portal to do so.

 ## How to Use